awsdocs/aws-iot-docs/developerguide/iot-repub-rule.md

    1. In **Description**, describe the rule\.

-      A meaningful description makes it easier to remember what this rule does and why you created it\.
+      A meaningful description helps you remember what this rule does and why you created it\.
 The description can be as long as needed, so be as detailed as possible\.

 1. In **Rule query statement** of **Create a rule**: